-20. Under the Constitution, women have equal rights to own land (Art.
+^{19.} Under the Constitution, women have equal rights to own land (Art.
 16, 17 and 54).
 In 2017, the Government passed long awaited new land laws, Law 8/Law on Expropriation and Law 13/2017 on the Adoption of the Special Regime for the Ownership of Immovable Property, for the first time recognising customary land rights through the formal legal system.
 In March 2022, the UN CEDAW Committee emphasised the need to take action to protect rural women's land rights, in particular in terms of awareness raising of women's land rights, including rural women's rights to communal land.
 The Committee also asked the Government about actions taken with regard to traditional inheritance systems, in particular concerning land ownership and ownership of property upon dissolution of a traditional or church marriage.
 See latest CEDAW Committee report, List of issues and questions in relation to the fourth periodic report of Timor-Leste.
 CEDAW/C/TLS/Q/4 22 March 2022.
-Question 19 Rural and Indigenous Women and Question 23 Marriage and family relations. https://documents-dds-ny.un.org/doc/UNDOC/GEN/N22/279/65/PDF/N2227965.pdf?OpenElement workshops, especially in rural areas.
-This was both a symptom of their low status in families, as well as a factor that leaves them more vulnerable to exploitation and violence.
+Question 19 Rural and Indigenous Women and Question 23 Marriage and family relations. https://documents-dds-ny.un.org/doc/UNDOC/GEN/N22/279/65/PDF/N2227965.pdf?OpenElement exploitation and violence.
 Workshops highlighted causes of school drop-out, including family poverty, girls' family responsibilities to do farm work, girls required to work long hours doing tasks like carrying water, senior schools being too far away, families believing educating girls is a waste of money when their role is inside the home, and teenage pregnancy.

 I always ask my mother and father, why do we talk about culture and customs and spend money on culture, but we have no money for my school?
 But my mother and father don't respond.
-Sra.
-Gracilda Cabeças.
 Youth woman activist.
 Suco Maiquili, Atauro Dili